yonglei-sqrt2/Shaowu-Lei/index.md

 ## Lei's Language

 - Too awful too awful
-- No knowledge, no virtue (Knowledgeless and virtueless)
+- No knowledge, no virtue (unknowledgeable and virtueless)
-- I don't argue with 4-no (or 4-less, i.e., knowledgeless, virtueless, shameless, and logicless) people.
+- I don't argue with 4-no (or 4-less, i.e. knowledge-less, virtueless, shameless, and logicless) people.
-- Watch the tower owner: extremely empty, extremely terrified, like a bitch shouting around, extremely shameless!
+- Watch the tower owner: extremely empty, extremely terrified, like a dog shouting around, extremely shameless!
-- Cannot see it clearly.
-If there is a movement, calculate it with $L=kmv$.
+- Can't see clearly.
+If there is movement, calculate it with $L=kmv$.
 - Your expression is unclear.
-Go and do experiments, and tell us the results.
+Go do experiments, then tell us the results.